sun-heqi/Hot2Mol/README.md

 The pharmacophore hypotheses need to be converted to a fully-connected graph and should be provided in one of the two formats:

-- the `.posp` format where the type of the pharmacophore points and the 3d positions are provided, see `data/phar_demo2.posp` for example.
+- the `.posp` format where the type of the pharmacophore points and the 3d positions are provided, see `data/IL-2:IL-2R.posp` for example.
-- the `.edgep` format where the type of the pharmacophore points and the shortest-path-based distances between each point are provided, see `data/phar_demo1.edgep` for example.

 **Pharmacophore types** supported by default:
 - AROM: aromatic ring